Sustainable Fashion for Homesteading: Durability Over Trends

 Another pain point is the "over-washing" of outdoor gear.
 Agitator washing machines are incredibly destructive to natural fibers.
 Homesteaders often ruin high-quality wool by using standard detergents that strip natural oils, leading to brittleness and holes.
 This lack of specialized maintenance turns a 20-year investment into a 2-year rag.

-Strategic Gear Selection
+Strategic Gear Choice

 To move away from the trend-cycle, focus on "The Rule of Three": one layer for moisture-wicking (base), one for insulation (mid), and one for abrasion resistance (shell).
 For the shell, look for 12oz to 15oz cotton duck canvas.
 This material is nearly impossible to tear and develops a patina that tells the story of your labor.